SFO - MSY

 • Which airlines offer Wi-Fi service onboard planes from San Francisco to New Orleans?

-Only Delta offers inflight Wi-Fi service on the San Francisco to New Orleans flight route.
+Only JetBlue offers inflight Wi-Fi service on the San Francisco to New Orleans flight route.

 • Which aircraft models fly most regularly from San Francisco to New Orleans?

-The Airbus A320-100/200 is the aircraft model that flies most regularly on the San Francisco to New Orleans flight route.
+The Boeing 737-800 is the aircraft model that flies most regularly on the San Francisco to New Orleans flight route.

 • Which airline alliances offer flights from San Francisco to New Orleans?

-Star Alliance is the only airline alliance operating flights between San Francisco and New Orleans.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between San Francisco and New Orleans, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from San Francisco to New Orleans?